percona/pmm/source/install/docker-setting-up.rst

 desired version number after the colon.
 Also in this scenario it may be useful to `prevent updating PMM Server via the web interface <https://www.percona.com/doc/percona-monitoring-and-management/glossary.option.html>`_ with the ``DISABLE_UPDATES`` docker option.

+Following docker tags are currently available to represent PMM Server versions:
+* ``:latest`` currently means the latest release of the PMM 1.X
+* ``:2`` is the latest released version of PMM 2
+* ``:2.X`` can be used to refer any minor released version, excluding patch releases
+* ``:2.X.Y`` tag means specific patch release of PMM

-For example, installing version 2.0 with disabled update button in the web interface would look as follows:
+For example, installing the latest 2.x version with disabled update button in the web interface would look as follows:

 .. code-block:: bash